A few years ago, the first result on Google for “AI” was Cleverbot.

 Instead of the CEO always asking the sales guy for revenue numbers, AI makes it so the CEO asks a bot, which reads through the data and immediately gives him the answer he seeks.

 This type of application is a lot of what AI will be doing in the future.
 It will work internally to give decision-makers the insights they need without having to bother someone else.

 These “conversations” will, in turn, make decisions easier and faster to make for AI’s human counterparts.
 This agility helps businesses create better experiences for both themselves and their customers.

 Looking Forward at AI Conversations

 We are rapidly approaching the point where AI and humanity will increasingly rely on one another for daily life.
 And many warn that this technology poses a threat to society itself (not just human jobs).

 But as of right now, the AI available to businesses and consumers is somewhat limited, relying on mostly functional, assistant-like functions.

 What AI is missing in modern consumer technology is context; the layers of experience that make it so humans can appropriately react to one another and ask each other questions.

-It is described as brute force intelligence, wherein the computer doesn’t play to win, it doesn’t have purpose, it just wins on pure computational power.
-When AI is able to learn and absorb context, then it will enable it to have better conversations, because it theoretically will understand context.
+It is described as brute force intelligence, wherein the computer doesn’t play to win, it doesn’t have a purpose, it just wins on pure computational power.
+When AI can learn and absorb context, then it will enable it to have better conversations, because it theoretically will understand context.

 Many fear AI and the fact that machines will be increasingly replacing humans at their jobs.
-But these fears are somewhat unfounded, because our roles will simply shift because of AI.
-AI is augmenting and adding to the quality of our lives and of marketing.
-They will make buying, selling and creating better.
+But these fears are somewhat unfounded because our roles will simply shift because of AI.
+AI is augmenting and adding to the quality of our lives and marketing.
+They will make buying, selling, and creating better.